Renfrewshire Council

 After receiving this letter from the General Register Office, applicants have 3 weeks to re-register the birth.
 If after that time they have not re-registered, the registrar will write to them asking them re-register within another 3 weeks.

-Change your child's name to have the same name as their father
+Change your child's name to their father's name

-Here are the examples of name changes that are allowed at re-registration:
+These are the name changes allowed at re-registration:

 • The mother's maiden name be retained as forename if it was given as the child's surname in the original registration.